DougHennig/FoxGet/.github/CONTRIBUTING.md

 - See the _Creating an installer_ topic in README.md for information on creating a new installer if that's what you're doing.

-*** TODO: UPDATE THIS

-- If you're making changes to FoxGet itself:

-    - If this is a new major release, edit the Version setting in *BuildProcess\ProjectSettings.txt*.
+- If you're making changes to the FoxGet UI or FoxGet.prg and this is a new major release, edit the Version setting in *BuildProcess\ProjectSettings.txt*.

-    - If you added or removed files, update *BuildProcess\InstalledFiles.txt* as necessary.

 - Describe the changes at the top of *ChangeLog.md*.

 - If you haven't already done so, install VFPX Deployment: choose Check for Updates from the Thor menu, turn on the checkbox for VFPX Deployment, and click Install.

-- Start VFP (not VFP Advanced) and CD to the project folder.
+- Start VFP 9 (not VFP Advanced) and CD to the project folder.

 - Run the VFPX Deployment tool to create the installation files: choose VFPX Project Deployment from the Thor Tools, Application menu.
 Alternately, execute ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.